pic

 task()

-• Utilizing anonymous functions
+• anonymous functions are introduced

 Each of these cases is explored below, where we refer to the containing function as the outer function and the closure as the inner function.